Bogdanp/molten/examples/chat/README.md

 ## Usage

-Install molten with `poetry develop` then run the app with:
+Install molten with `pip install -e '.[dev]'` then run the app with:

     $ gunicorn -k gevent --worker-connections 128 app:app